alexandreborges/malwoverview/README.md

 23. Gather threat hunting information from Malpedia using different criteria.
 24. Gather threat hunting information from ThreatCrowd using different criteria.
 25. Provide Yara rules and associated information from Valhalla.
+26. Gather threat hunting information from Malware Bazaar using different criteria.
+27. Gather IOC information from ThreatFox using different criteria.

 # CONTRIBUTORS: